Phil Collins (politician): Presidential

 On April 14, 2019, he was given the Prohibition Party's vice presidential nomination after initially losing the presidential nomination to Connie Gammon, who was the original 2020 vice presidential nominee after Bill Bayes withdrew from the presidential nomination.
 On August 24, 2019, he was given the Prohibition Party's presidential nomination to replace Connie Gammon after Gammon withdrew due to health problems.
 Afterward he announced that he would also run in the American Independent Party's presidential primary in California and his name was included on the American Independent primary list.

 On March 3, 2020, he won the American Independent primary in California.
 However, the American Independent Party elected to give its presidential nomination to Rocky De La Fuente and its vice presidential nomination to Kanye West.

+Wisconsin State Assembly

+Collins ran for the GOP nomination for 88th district of the Wisconsin State Assembly in 2024, calling for reduced taxes, a ban on abortion and a law requiring election officials to use printed obituaries to cull voter roles.
+He lost to Benjamin Franklin (R) who earned 4,608 votes (67.9%) to Collins' (R) 2,181 votes (32.1%).

 Personal life

 Collins is a Lutheran Christian, being a communicant of the Orthodox Lutheran Confessional Conference.